 Meet the Team

-He is also Chairman of the Heart of Wessex (formerly Sowing SEEDS) Local Action Group which covers south Wiltshire and south Somerset, and of the Warminster and Villages Development Trust.
+He was also Chairman of the Heart of Wessex (formerly Sowing SEEDS) Local Action Group which covers south Wiltshire and south Somerset, and of the Warminster and Villages Development Trust.

 Zam trained as a film editor and ran an independent television production company, KEO films, for 15 years until 2012.
 The "River Cottage" programmes, "Going to Extremes" and "Meet the Natives" were among the series produced by the company during his tenure.
 He now splits his time between serving on the Board of KEO, running a family vineyard near Itchen Stoke in Hampshire and helping an affordable self-build housing community interest company in Devon.
 He is also an active Trustee of the Wessex Chalk Stream and Rivers Trust.